Death of a Centerfold

-Death of a Centerfold: The Dorothy Stratten Story is a 1981 American made-for-television biographical drama film, optioned by Larry Wilcox and his company Wilcox Productions.
-Wilcox signed the paperwork at midnight and beat out Hugh Hefner and MGM.
+Death of a Centerfold: The Dorothy Stratten Story is a 1981 American biographical drama television film, optioned by Larry Wilcox and his company Wilcox Productions.
+Wilcox signed the paperwork at midnight and beat out Hugh Hefner and Metro-Goldwyn-Mayer.
 Later, Wilcox developed the story and pitched it to MGM, where he had a production development deal and subsequently to NBC.
 MGM and Wilcox then hired director Gabrielle Beaumont.
 It is a dramatization of the life and the murder of Playboy Playmate of the Year Dorothy Stratten, played by Jamie Lee Curtis.
-The movie aired on November 1, 1981.
-Two years later, the same story was developed by director Bob Fosse in his movie Star 80, starring Mariel Hemingway and Eric Roberts.
+The film aired on November 1, 1981.
+Two years later, the same story was developed by director Bob Fosse in his film Star 80, starring Mariel Hemingway and Eric Roberts.

 Plot

-The film depicts the life and times of model, actress, and 1980 Playboy Playmate of the year Dorothy Stratten, who was killed at age 20 in a murder-suicide committed by her estranged husband Paul Snider.
+The film depicts the life and times of model, actress, and 1980 Playboy Playmate of the year Dorothy Stratten, who was killed at age 20 in a murder–suicide committed by her estranged husband Paul Snider.